MANAGEMENT DISCUSSION ANALYSIS

-During the year six (6) Board Meetings and four (4) Audit Committee meetings wereconvened and held.
+During the year Four (4) Board Meetings and Four (4) Audit Committee meetings wereconvened and held.
 The intervening gap between the Meetings was within the periodprescribed under the Companies Act 2013.
 The details of the Board Meeting are provided inthe Corporate Governance Report.

 MEETINGS OF INDEPENDENT DIRECTORS